s-j-choi/Pooled-7T-Data-Processing/README.md

-# Pooled-7T-Data-Processing
+#Pooled 7T MRI Data Processing
-- The current collection of processing scripts has been used to process multi-site data.
+This repository contains a collection of processing scripts that have been utilized for the processing of multi-site MRI data.

-- The scripts are written in BASH and tested on XUBUNTU 18.04 LTS.
-They should work on UBUNTU 18.04 LTS as well.
+The scripts are written in BASH and have been tested on XUBUNTU 18.04 LTS VirtualBox.
+They should also be compatible with XUBUNTU/UBUNTU 18.04 LTS running on actual Linux machines.

+Dependencies
-- The scripts require the followings:
+The scripts require the following software and libraries:

-  - dcm2niix
+dcm2niix
-  - FSL
+FSL
-  - ANTs
+ANTs
-  - Nibabel
+Nibabel
-  - Python
+Python
+Functionalities
-- The scripts perform:
+The scripts carry out the following operations:

-  - file conversion of Simens dicom files and Philips ParRec files
-  - MP2RAGE files pre- and post-processing
+Conversion of Simens dicom files and Philips ParRec files Pre-processing and post-processing of MP2RAGE files Intensity normalization of FLAIR, along with pre- and post-processing Pre-processing and post-processing of GRE
-  - FLAIR intensity normalization, pre- and post-processing
-  - GRE pre- and post-processing

 - Apart from the scripts, the current processing procedure also utilizes several external tools.
   - MatLab (tested on 2019a) is required to process GRE files for R2* map, QSM, and MP2RAGE T1 map.